-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").

-4. Significant accounting policies
+4. Material accounting policy information

 a.
 Principles of consolidation

 These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary.
 All inter-company transactions and balances have been eliminated upon consolidation.